 Stroke Podcast Episode 30 – Donna Bouten is a carer for her partner and recently experienced a blood clot stroke that she is recovering well from.

-Donna contacted me after she came across a Facebook post I did some time ago, on Neural Plasticity with Dr Michael Merzenich.
+Donna contacted me after she came across a Facebook post I did some time ago, on Neural Plasticity with Dr. Michael Merzenich.

 She found the interview very compelling and decided to get in touch with me for a chat, in the hope of connecting with more people that have been through something similar to herself.

-I asked Donna to be a part of the program because I know from first hand experience, that talking about the stroke that happened to us can be very therapeutic and can help others going through something similar.
+I asked Donna to be a part of the program because I know from first-hand experience, that talking about the stroke that happened to us can be very therapeutic and can help others going through something similar.

 If you have experienced a stroke and got a lot out of this interview please get in touch.
-Also please feel free to share this interview with other that you feel may benefit.
+Also please feel free to share this interview with others that you feel may benefit.
 I am always glad when people contact me about their experience with stroke it’s the reason why I started the stroke podcast.